-The Green Retreats factory & offices are now completely carbon neutral.
+The Green Retreats factory & offices are completely carbon neutral and eco-friendly.

-Certified by ClimateCare as a partner and registered as a Climate Aware Company 2017.
+Certified by ClimateCare as a partner and registered as a Climate Aware Company.

 At Green Retreats, we take our responsibility to the environment very seriously.

-Due to the scarcity of natural resources it is essential to us that throughout every stage of development that careful consideration is taken to reduce our impact on the environment.
+Due to the scarcity of natural resources, it is essential to us that throughout every stage of development we take careful consideration to reduce our impact on the environment.

 We mean what we say

-As part of this initiative, from spring 2017 the Green Retreats factory & offices are now completely carbon neutral.
+As part of this initiative, from spring 2017 onwards the Green Retreats factory & offices are have been completely carbon neutral.

 This means that our customers can be sure that their Green Retreats Group garden room has been produced with NO NEGATIVE IMPACT on the environment.